 "As an influential fashion icon, nobody's remotely comparable to what Zelda was then," says the movie source.
 "Not since Jackie Kennedy.
 I've got costume designers fighting over that job."

 Zelda was more than a clotheshorse, though.
 She had the soul of an artiste — she wrote magazine and newspaper articles, short stories, and a novel, Save Me the Waltz; she danced ballet; she painted — but she was not gifted, disciplined or lucky.
 There was a strain of mental instability in her family, too — an older brother committed suicide — and she was always prone to being a little out-there.

-In 1918, at a Montgomery country club dance, when the flirtatious and exhibitionistic youngest of six children born to Alabama Supreme Court Justice Anthony Dickinson Sayre, and his wife, Minerva, met the dreamy and charming 22-year-old Lieutenant Fitzgerald, it knocked them both over the edge in poetic and disastrous ways.
-The St. Paul, Minnesota-born Scott was a Princeton dropout who’d joined the army during World War I. Stationed at nearby Camp Sheridan, he was gorgeous and brilliant, obsessed with youth, love and class.
+In 1918, at a Montgomery country club dance, when the flirtatious and exhibitionistic youngest of six children born to Alabama Supreme Court Justice Anthony Dickinson Sayre, and his wife, Minerva, met the dreamy and charming 22-year-old Lt.
+F. Scott Fitzgerald, it knocked them both over the edge in poetic and disastrous ways.
+The St. Paul, Minn.-born Scott was a Princeton dropout who'd joined the Army during World War I. Stationed at nearby Camp Sheridan, he was gorgeous and brilliant, obsessed with youth, love and class.
 He wanted Zelda and to become a legendary American author.

 "Zelda could work a room," says Rachel Moulton, the sunny actress-singer playing the young Zelda in the musical.
 "They locked eyes and there was this instant connection.
 Scott was a Yankee, he was different than the men she was used to.
 And she had a je ne sais quoi, a joie de vivre."